The Giant Mechanical Man: Production

 Filming began in November 2010 in Detroit, Michigan.
+Kirk had imagined setting the film during Autumn in Chicago but instead filmed in during Winter in Detroit as Michigan tax incentives made it more affordable to shoot there.
+The film was shot over 19 days.
 Many scenes were shot in the Detroit Zoo.

 Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 70% based on 23 reviews, with an average rating of 5.59/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 70% based on 23 reviews, with an average rating of 5.60/10.
+On Metacritic it has a weighted average score of 43% based on reviews from 23 critics, indicating "mixed or average reviews".

-Variety's John Anderson gave the film a positive review, stating that the film "will meet most audiences' standards for 'charming.'"
+John Anderson of Variety gave the film a positive review, stating that the film "will meet most audiences' standards for 'charming.'"
 Anderson also noted that Grace's "hair-flipping delivery virtually steals the movie."

-Mike McGranaghan gave the film three out of four stars, stating that "Jenna Fischer and Chris Messina do exceptional work here, making the characters immensely likable.
+Mike McGranaghan of The Aisle Seat gave the film three out of four stars, stating that "Jenna Fischer and Chris Messina do exceptional work here, making the characters immensely likable.
 You can relate to them even if you've never quite walked a mile in their shoes.
 The stars share a nice chemistry as well, creating a bond that brings real warmth to the story's emotional ending."
 McGranaghan noted that the film "wears its indie quirks on its sleeve a little too much.
 Some of those quirks feel forced, especially the stuff with Topher Grace's self-possessed creep."